IanDaugherty/Capstone1/README.md

 ## Datasets
 https://www.kaggle.com/tamber/steam-video-games
-A collection of hours played of 3600 unique games across 11350 users.
+A collection of hours played of 3600 unique games across 11,350 users.

 ### Context
-Steam is a PC, video game application which hosts a store front, as well as a library of personal purchases, friends list, and more.
-The store often hosts sizable discounts on individual games, bundle deals, and multi-day "Steam Sales".
+Steam is a PC video game application which hosts a store front as well as a library of personal purchases, friends list, and more.
+The store often hosts sizable discounts on individual games, bundle deals, and multi-day "Steam Sales."

 ![Steam logo](/images/steamstore.jpeg)